-Coil and decoupling capacitors
+Coil and decoupling capacitors and current sense resistor

-It is particularly important to mount the coil and the input decoupling capacitor close to the device to minimize parasitic resistance and inductance, which will degrade efficiency.
-It is also important to take account of any track resistance in series with current sense resistor RS.
+It is particularly important to mount the coil and the input decoupling capacitor as close to the device pins as possible to minimize parasitic resistance and inductance, which will degrade efficiency.
+It is also important to minimize any track resistance in series with current sense resistor R_S .
+Its best to connect VIN directly to one end of R_S and Isense directly to the opposite end of R_S with no other currents flowing in these tracks.
+It is important that the cathode current of the Schottky diode does not flow in a track between R_S and V{IN} as this may give an apparent higher measure of current than is actual because of track resistance.